Setting Limits With Young Children

 - How to set and enforce limits in a firm and friendly manner

-- Techniques to encourage the long term goals of cooperation, capability and beginning independence
+- Techniques to encourage the long term goals of cooperation, capability and burgeoning independence

 Colleen took her first PEP class when her son was 2 1/2 and a feisty, strong-willed toddler.
 New perspectives on parenting and new strategies to foster a cooperative relationship with her son transformed Colleen's family and professional life.

-In addition to serving on the PEP staff and leading classes since 2012, she teaches Music Together and puts her PEP skills to work in understanding young children's needs in a group setting.
+In addition to serving on the PEP staff and leading classes since 2012, she taught Music Together classes for 12 years where she put her PEP skills to work in understanding young children's needs in a group setting.

-Colleen lives in the DC area with her husband, teenage son and their 4 chickens.
+Colleen lives in the DC area with her husband, teenage son and a friendly flock of chickens.